 Primary trigger points are the initial result of a muscle being overloaded.
-Causes of muscle overload can include injury, heavy lifting, immobility, postural dysfunction, repetitive use, stress and other trigger points.
-If left untreated a primary trigger point can activate latent trigger points and can result in additional trigger points developing in the same or other muscles (called secondary trigger points).
+Causes of muscle overload include injury, heavy lifting, immobility, postural dysfunction, repetitive use, stress, and other trigger points.
+If left untreated, a primary trigger point can activate latent trigger points and result in additional trigger points developing in the same or other muscles (called secondary trigger points).

 Secondary Trigger Point

-Secondary trigger points that develop in muscle fibers that are overloaded from compensating or doing the work of a dysfunctional muscle with a primary trigger point are called functional secondary trigger points.
-If a therapist finds and treats a secondary trigger point they may get some small release, but it will be short lived and the trigger point will return because it is resulting from the primary trigger point.
-Treating the primary trigger point will not resolve the functional secondary trigger point, but it will allow you to effectively release it.
-Satellite trigger points are secondary trigger points that develop or become active because they lie in referral zone of the primary trigger point and will often become latent or resolve themselves when the primary trigger point is released.
+Secondary trigger points that develop in muscle fibers overloaded from compensating or doing the work of a dysfunctional muscle with a primary trigger point are called functional secondary trigger points.
+If a therapist finds and treats a secondary trigger point, they may get some small release, but it will be short-lived, and the trigger point will return because it results from the primary trigger point.
+Treating the primary trigger point will not resolve the functional secondary trigger point, but it will allow you to release it effectively.
+Satellite trigger points are secondary trigger points that develop or become active because they lie in the primary trigger point's referral zone and will often become latent or resolve themselves when the primary trigger point is released.

 Basic Trigger Point Treatment

-- Gently press on this area.
-If you have located a Trigger Point the client will likely experience an intense pain, feel referral pain/sensation somewhere else on their body and/or the tissue may twitch.
+Gently press on this area.
+If you have located a Trigger Point, the client will likely experience intense pain, feel referral pain/sensation elsewhere on their body, and/or the tissue may twitch.

-- Ask the client if the pain is increasing, decreasing or staying the same.
-If it is increasing or staying the same, back off and return with less pressure.
+Ask the client if the pain is increasing, decreasing, or staying the same.
+Suppose it is increasing or staying the same, back off, and return with less pressure.
 If it is decreasing, continue the hold at the same pressure.

-- Get client feedback throughout the process.
-Pain scale of treatment should be about a 7 on a scale of 1 to 10.
+Get client feedback throughout the process.
+The pain scale of treatment should be about a 7 on a scale of 1 to 10.

-- If the client experiences referral pain when you press on a Trigger Point, attempt to simultaneously press on the area of referred pain while maintain pressure on the original point.
+If the client experiences referral pain when you press on a Trigger Point, attempt to simultaneously press on the area of referred pain while maintaining pressure on the original point.

-- After releasing trigger point within a muscle have the client contract that muscle against mild resistance followed by a gentle stretch.
+After releasing the trigger point within a muscle, have the client contract that muscle against mild resistance followed by a gentle stretch.